pmndrs/poly-decomp-es/README.md

 # poly-decomp-es

+This is a maintained fork of poly-decomp.js, originally created by Stefan Hedman @schteppe.

-Library for decomposing a 2D polygon into convex pieces.
+`poly-decomp-es` is a library for decomposing a 2D polygon into convex pieces.

 ```
 yarn add poly-decomp-es